9 best moisturisers for oily skin I've tested as an oily-skinned editor

 Featured in this article

-From minimising the appearance of your enlarged pores, to creating a matte and non-slippery base for your makeup, the best moisturisers for oily skin will hydrate your skin – without leaving behind any excess grease.
-After all, the last thing any of us oily-skinned girlies need is an even shinier forehead.
+The best moisturisers for oily skin will hydrate, smooth and balance your complexion – without leaving behind any unwanted greasiness.
+Think: minimised-looking pores, a fresh matte finish, and a non-slippery base for makeup.
+Because, honestly?
+The last thing any of us oily-skinned girlies need is an even shinier forehead.

-So, what should you be looking for in a moisturiser for oily skin?
-For starters, steer clear of any rich and greasy balms or creams, and opt for a lightweight gel or water-based formula that's preferably non-comedogenic.
-This means that it will have been specifically designed not to clog the pores, which is key if you're prone to breakouts.
+So, what should you look for in a moisturiser for oily skin?
+First things first: avoid rich, greasy balms and heavy creams.
+Instead, opt for a lightweight gel or water-based moisturiser – even better if you can find one that’s non-comedogenic.
+The product you go for should've been designed not to clog pores, which is especially key if you’re prone to breakouts.

-In terms of ingredients, a top moisturiser for oily skin will be free of any greasy oils and heavy occlusives like shea butter and petroleum jelly.
-Instead, keep an eye out for hydrating humectants like hyaluronic acid and glycerin, barrier-supporting ceramides, and oil-regulators like niacinamide and zinc PHA.
+Ingredient-wise, the best moisturiser for oily skin tend to skip greasy oils and heavy occlusives like shea butter and petroleum jelly.
+Keep an eye out for hydrating humectants like hyaluronic acid and glycerin, barrier-supporting ceramides, and oil-balancing ingredients like niacinamide, zinc and PHAs.

-Ready to take some of the shine out of your T-zone, prevent clogged pores, and smooth out the texture of your skin?
-These are the best moisturisers for oily skin that you can buy.
-Who knows – finding a trusty new moisturiser might mean you'll finally be able to leave the house without a trusty pad of blotting paper in your handbag…
+Ready to take some of the shine out of your T-zone, help prevent clogged pores and smooth the look of uneven texture?
+These are the best moisturisers for oily skin to shop now.
+Who knows - finding your new go-to might finally mean leaving the house without a stash of blotting papers in your handbag.

 Meet the experts: